achandra-rp/redeploy-vna/README.md

 # VNA Redeployment Script

-This script automates the redeployment of VNA (Virtual Network Archive) from a source namespace to a target namespace.
+This script automates the redeployment of RP-VNA from a source namespace to a target namespace.
 It synchronizes GitHub configurations and Kubernetes resources.

 ## Usage